 Calamine lotion (zinc oxide, ferric oxide) can be put in the refrigerator and helps relieve itch quickly.

 Your doctor might also prescribe other topical medicines to treat eczema flares, such as crisaborole (Eucrisa), pimecrolimus (Elidel), or tacrolimus (Protopic).
-Dupilumab (Dupixent), is an option that is an injection
+Dupilumab (Dupixent) is an option that is a shot.

 Studies show that people with eczema who try acupuncture or acupressure (which doesn’t use needles) get relief from itching after only a few treatments.